 DRM allows the broadcast of up to three programmes simultaneously, on one frequency (potentially offering more diversified content or in different languages) alongside text news.
 DRM transmissions use less energy, thus saving substantial cost and resources.
 DRM can ensure extended coverage both locally and over wide areas by revitalizing the existing broadcast bands and infrastructure.
 DRM integrates radio into the modern digital ecosystems that are currently developing and will supersede any other analogue technology developed seventy years ago.

-In their presentations, DRM Consortium members are stressing the extra features of DRM (such as the Emergency Warning Feature in case of national disasters).
+In their presentations, DRM Consortium members are stressing the extra features of DRM (such as the Emergency Warning Functionality in case of national disasters).
 They are also explaining the latest updates to the standard as well as the new developments in receiver chipsets which increases the potential for locally produced and cost-effective receiver solutions.
 As DRM digital radio starts to become a reality in India, the support and communication by the Government and Prasar Bharati is crucial in building the necessary confidence of receiver manufacturers, retailers and listeners.

 To stimulate the interest of Indian stakeholders, the Confederation of Indian Industry (CII) is organising a one day National Seminar on: “DRM: The Future of Indian Radio – Business Opportunities for Stakeholders” on the 28 February 2014 at Hotel Le Meridien, Sovereign I, New Delhi.